gabrielvalee/hangman_game/README.md

 ```

 The code will:
- 1. Get the the difficult which the player wants.
+ 1. Get the the difficult level the player wants.
  2. Open the file then get a random word.
- 3. Then get the letters with the player, checking if the word contains the letter, until the player wins or loses.
+ 3. Get the letters with the player and check if the word contains then, until the player wins or loses.